gdamjan/flask-totp-qrcode-login-demo/README.md

 Anyway the real application of this solution is proxing to internal services that don't have good enough (or at all) auth support.

+## Python 3

+All of this is tested and works on python 3.5.1.
+It will probably work on >=2.7 and 3.4 or so.

 ## References

 * [uwsgi routing](http://uwsgi-docs.readthedocs.org/en/latest/InternalRouting.html)